-1. How is motivation defined, and how does it affect felt involvement?
+- 1. What are the three major sources of effort consumers invest in making acquisition, usage, and disposition decisions?
+Motivation, ability, opportunity - 2.
+How is motivation defined, and how does it affect felt involvement?
 An inner state of arousal that provides energy needed to achieve a goal.
-Motivation impacts felt involvement as it is a final outcome of motivation, which evokes a psychological state in consumers termed involvement.

-2. What are some objects of involvement for consumers?
+Motivation impacts felt involvement as it is a final outcome of motivation, which evokes a psychological state in consumers termed involvement. - 3.
+What are some objects of involvement for consumers?
 Consumers can have a cognitive and or affective involvement.
 Examples are involvement with a product (car), or experience (white water rafting).
-Or, consumers can be involved with fashion because it is a form of self-expression.
+Or, consumers can be involved with fashion because it is a form of self-expression. - 4.
+Why are personal relevance, self-concept, and values important for motivation?

+Because of involvement; motivation is affected when consumers regard something as (1) personally relevant; (2) consistent with their self-concept, values, needs, goals, emotions, and self-control processes; (3) risky; and/or (4) moderately inconsistent with their prior attitudes.

-3. What determines the ranking of needs in Maslow's hierarchy?
+5. What determines the ranking of needs in Maslow's hierarchy?